 Setting up your edit

 Organization is key.
 You can see an example of one of my older folder structures to the right.
 I don't have a "Projects" folder like most people do, that's because I work with FCPX.
-The way Premiere saves project files is way different than FCPX, I save all of my projects into one FCPX "Library" and just store that library in my root folder.
+The way Premiere saves project files is way different than FCPX.
 If I use any Adobe CC apps, you'll find me making an "Adobe CC" folder with sub folders for each app I use.
-You'll also notice all editors use a different structure.
+You'll also notice that all editors use a different structure.
 Find one that works for you.
 There's no right or wrong way, so long as you're staying organized in a way that makes sense for you.

 In the editing world, you're going to hear the word "workflow" a ton.
 A Workflow is basically the steps you take to edit a video.
 From ingest to export.
 Ingest, is simply importing footage from the camera's cards to your computer.
 From ingest, you may encode your footage and audio to some kind of sync software, or maybe one that re-encodes audio time code into actual time code.
 From there you may work exclusively in one editing software, or you may use multiple depending on the needs of the video.
 For example: I edit in Final Cut but if I need to do heavy color correction, I'll export my timeline (XML) to Davinci Resolve and color correct/grade it there.
 The I export.
 Each step is a part of my work flow.
 I talk a little bit about workflows in my "Which Editing Software Should I Use?"
 Video.
 Below are some supplemental videos to watch as well.

 Another important thing to do is set up your workspace.
 The workspace is essentially the "layout" of your editing software.
 It determines where different windows live on your screen.
 If you have two monitors, I would use them.
 If you only have one monitor, don't worry about it, I've edited on one monitor for years.